 Our Journey into Creation Care (The Mennonite, pg.
 18, April 2017 edition)

 The April edition of The Mennonite was dedicated to creation care.
-We answered a call for submissions and had our article accepted.
-You can read about our yearlong journey into intentional commitment as a congregation to creation care here.
+We answered a call for submissions and had our article about our yearlong journey into intentional commitment as a congregation to creation care accepted.

 Taftsville Chapel Mennonite Fellowship Receives Solar Grant (Franconia Conference, Dec 7, 2016)

-Vt., N.M. churches get Creation Care funds for solar power (Mennonite World Review, Dec 6, 2016)
+VT, NM churches get Creation Care funds for solar power (Anabaptist World, Dec 6, 2016)

 MCCN’s Net Zero Fund Finds Takers (MCCN, Nov 21, 2016)